How To Use Antigen Rapid Test (ART) Kit

-Learn how to use our COVID-19 ART kit by watching our video guide below available in English, Malay, Chinese and Tamil languages.
+Learn how to use our COVID-19 ART kit by watching our instructional video guide below available in English, Malay, Chinese and Tamil languages.

 Step 1: Test Procedure

-Step 2: Interpretation of Test Result
+Step 2: Interpretation of ART Kit Result

 Download The Instructions For Use Here:

-What Does My Antigen Rapid Test (ART) Results Mean?
+Antigen Rapid Test (ART) Results Guide

 Do continue to observe safe distancing measures and practice good personal hygiene such as regular handwashing and wearing a mask when leaving your home.
 Continue to monitor your health and test yourself where necessary.

-You may be infected with the SARS-CoV-2 virus.
+If your ART test result is positive, you may be infected with the SARS-CoV-2 virus.
 Please take a photograph of your ART test results with your identification document (e.g. NRIC/passport) in the same photo immediately and visit a Swab and Send Home (SASH) clinic for a confirmatory Polymerase Chain Reaction (PCR) test.